 The first type is a first-party coverage.
 This type of cover is designed to cover costs associated with the direct response to a cyber-attack.
 This means that if an attack occurs, first-party coverage will provide funds to help immediately.
 Some examples of first-party coverage include the cost of credit monitoring and crisis management, legal advice related to an event, and hardware replacement or data restoration.

-The second type is third party liability.
+The second type is a third-party liability.
 This type of coverage is designed to cover associated costs that arise from a cyber event.
 This means that if an attack occurs, third-party liability will provide funds to help with delayed costs.
-Often, the costs of a cyber-attack exceed the first party coverage amounts.
+Often, the costs of a cyber-attack exceed the first-party coverage amounts.
 Some examples of third-party liability include the cost of privacy liability lawsuits brought by employees or customers affected by a data breach, a breach of contract or negligence lawsuits, and investigations, fines, and penalties levied by regulators.